 - PR, forums, and Q&A: The best way to build brand credibility.
 Thirds party recommending your brand will always be more effective to increase conversion than official brand communication.
 Just like social media posts, they rank high on Baidu.

 Advertising on Tmall

 Advertising in China requires a different approach from what we are accustomed to, especially on Chinese e-commerce platforms such as Tmall.
 However, some tools of advertising are quite similar to ours.

 Depending on your budget and reputation, you will be able to display your products on Tmall’s homepage, and even advertise your brand on a banner ad, as you can see on this ad for the French company Sisley.
 If you want to have more pieces of information about advertising on Tmall, feel free to contact us.

 We are Tmall Partner – Contact us to get started

 The Chinese market is one of the most promising in the world in terms of opportunities, both for smaller companies like startups, but also for larger international companies.
 However, in order to succeed, you will need to local e-commerce websites, such as Tmall, the leader in e-commerce in China.
 To do so, you will need to do a lot of research beforehand as well as be prepared to complete quite a long procedure in order to sell your goods on the platform.
 That’s why working with specialists in the Chinese market can be the key to success.

 Working with an agency that has both western and Chinese points of view like Gentlemen Marketing Agency can help you overcome the pitfalls of the Chinese market.
-Our agency has accompanied many companies entering the Chinese market through Tmall.
+As a Tmall Partner, we have accompanied many companies entering the Chinese market through Tmall.
 Proud of the success of the companies that contacted us, our experts are ready to help any company willing to do business in China.
 So, if you are interested in doing business in China, do not hesitate to contact us and we will reply within 24 hours.